 Consumer Alert: Max.
 Fill Lines Too High for Pressure Programs

-Some electric multi-cookers with pressure programs have inner bowls that “max/full” line that is to be respected for non-pressure programs (such as slow cooking).
-Depending on the model, the line in marked on the bowl indicating when it is 3/4th, 4/5ths, just the words “max” or “full” close to the top edge of the bowl.
+Some electric multi cookers with pressure programs have inner bowls with “max/full” markings that are designed for non-pressure programs (such as slow cooking).
+Depending on the model, the lines may indicate the fill level at 4/5ths full or using just the words “max” or “full” close to the top edge of the bowl.

 There are at least six injury reports filed with the U.S. Consumer Product Safety Commission in the last two years likely attributed to this defect.
 The reports describe unexpected forceful ejection of the lid and contents during use of a pressure program while the consumer is cooking soup, beans or chili.

 It is absolutely safe to pressure cook soups, beans and chilis, as long as industry-recommended fill levels noted in the instruction manual are followed.

 how to check if a pressure multi cooker is affected

 If your electric pressure cooker’s inner bowl already displays the “1/2 full” and “2/3 full” markings, your cooker is likely not affected by this alert.